edworczak/embroiderers-essential/README.md

 # embroiderer-essential

 I want this app to be embroiderer's best friend.
 I'm a fellow embroiderer and found a need to keep all my info in one place.
 Current plan is to include features:
+* Login page
-* My projects
+* Projects
-  * Timer
+  * Timer to track time in project (not MVP)
+  * Add used thread colours
+  * Track start and finish dates
+  * Note your budget and basic info
-* My thread palettes
+* Thread colour palettes (not MVP)
 * Shopping list
-  * Adding thread colours from thread collection, basic embroidery supplies and input for user's text
+  * Adding thread colours from thread collection
-* Thread collection checklist
+  * Input for user's text
+* Threads in stock
+  * Search threads in stock
+  * Add thread colours to shopping list
-* Thread colours substitutes (you can find demo [here](https://edworczak.github.io/embroiderer-essential/))
+* Thread colours aka Thread Colours Substitutes (you can find demo [here](https://edworczak.github.io/embroiderer-essential/))
+  * Search thread colours
+  * Add colours to stock or shopping list
 * Utility pages
   * Settings
   * Help
   * Profile
-  * Search

 If you have any ideas on your own raise them in [Issues](https://github.com/edworczak/ebroiderers-essential/issues) section.
 If you speak Polish join our handcraft Discord server [Koło Gospodyń Internetowych](https://discord.gg/HqNVstmPDV).